ftcolombo/DMD4VisualSHM/README.md

 # Acknowledgements

 This study was financed, in part, by the São Paulo Research Foundation (FAPESP), Brazil.
 Process Number #2022/16271-2.
+Moreover, "The opinions, hypotheses and conclusions or recommendations expressed in this material are the responsibility of the author(s) and do not necessarily reflect the views of FAPESP".

 # References